FreshJR07/FreshJR_QOS/README.md

 ## Full Overview:

-See <a href="https://www.snbforums.com/threads/release-freshjr-adaptive-qos-improvements-custom-rules-and-inner-workings.36836/" rel="nofollow">SmallNetBuilder</a> for more information
+See <a href="https://www.snbforums.com/threads/release-freshjr-adaptive-qos-improvements-custom-rules-and-inner-workings.36836/" rel="nofollow">SmallNetBuilder</a> for more information & discussion

-## Install:
+## Installation:

 In your SSH Client: